Top of the page

 Another form of diabetes, maturity onset diabetes of the young (MODY), is an inherited disease caused by a change (mutation) in a gene.
 There are many types of MODY depending on the gene that is affected.
 Genetic testing can help you and your doctor decide how to treat MODY.

-Because your child is at risk for diabetes complications (eye, heart, kidney, nerve, liver, and blood vessel problems), he or she needs to see a doctor regularly for tests to monitor type 2 diabetes.
+Because your child is at risk for diabetes complications (eye, heart, kidney, nerve, liver, and blood vessel problems), they need to see a doctor regularly for tests to monitor type 2 diabetes.

-If your child is overweight and gets little or no exercise, he or she may be at risk for type 2 diabetes.
+If your child is overweight and gets little or no exercise, they may be at risk for type 2 diabetes.
 Early detection and treatment for type 2 diabetes can prevent or delay problems from the disease.

-Treatment of type 2 diabetes in children focuses on keeping blood sugar levels within a target range.
-Children may need higher blood sugar goals than adults, because their bodies are still developing.
-Also, they may not be able to recognize symptoms of low blood sugar.
-To reach his or her target blood sugar, your child needs to eat healthy meals of appropriate portion size and get daily exercise.
+Treatment of type 2 diabetes in children focuses on keeping blood glucose levels within a target range.
+Children may need higher blood glucose goals than adults, because their bodies are still developing.
+Also, they may not be able to recognize symptoms of low blood glucose.
+To reach their target blood glucose, your child needs to eat healthy meals of appropriate portion size and get daily exercise.
 Treatment also may include medicine.

-If your child is overweight, he or she may need to lose weight (or stay at the same weight and not gain more).
-This depends on his or her age, development, and other risk factors.
+If your child is overweight, they may need to lose weight (or stay at the same weight and not gain more).
+This depends on their age, development, and other risk factors.